LaWebcapsule/orbits/pages/executor.md

 ```

-You should consume the install action before doing any use of the executor.
+You should consume the install Action before doing any use of the Executor.
 Example :
 ```typescript